 “I’m trying to stop thinking so temporarily as one night,” she says.
 “Because one night just perpetuates a revolving door of crisis.
 How can you ever really start to move forward if you’re in that?
 A single night of shelter might be necessary, but it’s part of the problem as well.”

-[Editor’s note: In Part 2 of Paths of Homelessness, TJ Jaeger will look into the stigma that those experiencing homelessness face every day, as well as tactics used by local organizations in the attempt to end chronic homelessness in Bloomington.]
+[Editor’s note: In Part 2 of Paths of Homelessness, TJ Jaeger looks into the stigma that those experiencing homelessness face every day, as well as tactics used by local organizations in the attempt to end chronic homelessness in Bloomington.]